MathiasRenner/invoiceninja-docker/README.md

 ```
 docker pull invoiceninja/invoiceninja
 ```
 That's all!
-You can now run `instart` and use InvoiceNinja in its latest version.
+Now run `instop` and `instart` and then enjoy InvoiceNinja in its latest version.

 Troublehooting